What is a TENS machine?

 Benefits of using TENS Machine

-- Drug-free solution: Offers a safe, non-invasive alternative to oral pain medications, reducing reliance on drugs and minimising the risk of side effects.
+- Drug-free solution: Provides a safe, non-invasive alternative to oral pain medications, minimising the risk of side effects like drowsiness or dependency.

-- Versatile pain management: Effective for a wide range of pain conditions, including back and neck pain, arthritis, fibromyalgia, menstrual cramps, nerve pain, and sports-related injuries.
+- Versatile pain management: Clinically effective for lower back pain, neck pain, arthritis, fibromyalgia, menstrual cramps, and sports injuries.

-- Improved mobility and function: By lowering pain levels, it enables better participation in physical therapy, exercise routines, and everyday activities.
+- Improved mobility: Reduces pain perception to enable better participation in physical therapy, exercise routines, and daily activities.

 Risks of using TENS Machine